zalyoung/gitlab-handbook/content/job-families/sales/customer-success-engineer.md

 ### Manager, CSE Responsibilities

 - Extends the responsibilities of [Manager, CSM](/job-families/sales/customer-success-management/#manager-csm) by:
-  - Working with a variety of customers in countries across a whole super-region (Americas, EMEA, APAC)
+  - Working with a variety of customers in countries across a whole region (AMER, EMEA, APJ)
   - Foster relationship and collaboration of the whole CSE community on a global level
   - Oversee the creation and delivery of workshops, webinars and other content scaled for a larger target group